 as said above, but is worth emphasizing (both for due-credits sake but also for deconstructing the myths of messiah culture):

-these ideas were not entirely original to Crenshaw, because there were many Black feminists and women of color and queer feminists – thinkers & activists – who’s work Crenshaw drew from and built upon.
+these ideas were not entirely original to Crenshaw because there were many Black feminists and women of colour and queer feminists – thinkers & activists – whose work Crenshaw drew from and built upon.

 black feminists of the Combahee River Collective described intersectionality as “simultaneity” – meaning how there are simultaneous influences of identities like gender, race, class, and sexuality.

-feminist women of color, as far back as Sojourner Truth in the earlier 1800s, explained that women are not homogeneous, and that gender oppression is often shaped by other kinds of oppression.
+feminist women of colour, as far back as Sojourner Truth in the earlier 1800s, explained that women are not homogeneous, and that gender oppression is often shaped by other kinds of oppression.

 all these people have helped identify the importance of understanding how oppression can & does intertwine with itself in different forms and expressions.